Google’s 200 Ranking Factors: The Complete List (2023)

 by Brian Dean · Updated Mar.
 27, 2023

 You might already know that Google uses over 200 ranking factors in their algorithm…

-But what the heck are they?
+But what are they, exactly?

-Well today you’re in for a treat because I’ve put together a complete list.
+Well, you’re in for a treat because I’ve put together a complete list.

 Some are proven.

 But they’re all here.

 And I recently updated this entire list for 2022.

 - Page-Level Factors